 - Official job descriptions used by the company; and

 - Company communications, such as emails discussing pay.

 Company documents describing pay policies, bonus plans, and other matters regarding employee compensation.

 What is Equal Work?

-Equal jobs need not be exactly the same.
+Equal jobs need not be the same.
 The EPA requires that the work be substantially similar in content and performed in the same establishment.
-Equal work requires similar:
+Equal work requires equivalent:

 - Skill — The education, training, ability, and experience needed to do the job.

 - Effort — The amount of exertion, either mental or physical, expected in the role.

 - Responsibility — The degree of personal accountability involved in the job.

 - Conditions — The physical environment, like temperature conditions or ventilation, and hazards, such as chemical exposure, encountered on the job.